 Gambling occurs at a very high rate among people experiencing poverty and homelessness.
-Among men using shelter services in Toronto, 35% have reported serious or even severe gambling problems at some point in their lives.
+In fact, 35% of men using shelter services in Toronto have reported serious or even severe gambling problems at some point in their lives.
 This is nine times higher than the general population.

 The relationship between problem gambling and poverty can be complicated by experiences of homelessness, trauma, violence, mental illness and substance use.
 These experiences are also impacted by intersections of class, race, culture, sex and gender identity.
-Our own research identified critical gaps in services for problem gambling, including the need for:
+Our research has identified a need for:

-- service provider awareness of problem gambling and related health and social issues, including homelessness, mental illness and substance use disorder
+- stronger awareness of problem gambling, homelessness, mental illness and substance use disorders among service providers

-- integrated service delivery to address these co-occurring conditions.
+- integrated service delivery plans to address concurrent disorders

-Click here to read a personal story shared with our research team.
+Click here to read personal stories shared with our research team.

-There is a gap in knowledge—and knowledge sharing—related to the health of people who face gambling problems and the complex consequences of poverty (e.g., homelessness, poor health).
+There is a gap in knowledge—and knowledge sharing—related to the health of people who face gambling concerns and the complex consequences of poverty (e.g., homelessness, poor health, etc.).

 The Gambling and Poverty Hub at the

-Centre for Urban Health Solutions, St. Michael's Hospital is dedicated to:
+MAP Centre for Urban Health Solutions of St. Michael's Hospital is dedicated to:

-- holding World Cafés, a uniquely interactive method of creating conversation and ideas, with both people experiencing gambling problems and housing concerns and service providers
+- World Cafés, a uniquely interactive method of conversation between service providers and people experiencing gambling and housing concerns

 Guides and Resources